-We are committed to the election process as the only viable form of government in the modern world and are advocates for the establishment of democracy in all countries immediately and without exception.
-In other words, we aim to be exactly the type of website that is banned in authoritarian and totalitarian states – and we are proud of this fact.
+This website is committed to the election process as the only viable form of government for the modern world.
+Democracy should be established in all countries immediately and without exception.
+Where democracy exists it should be made stronger.
+We are exactly the type of website that is banned in dictatorships – and we are proud of this fact.

 Democracy Chronicles is the product of a network of democracy activists and we are actively looking for creative new contributors to join our team.
 If you or someone you know is interested in contributing there is no better time than the present.
 We are expanding and we want to hear from people from all kind of backgrounds and perspectives.
-Republican or Democrat, in Brooklyn or Bangladesh, we are looking for people who want to get their hands dirty and join the democracy fight.
+From the Left or the Right, in Brooklyn or Bangladesh, we are looking for people who want to get their hands dirty and join the democracy fight.
 Just contact us today to get started.

-Richard Fobes is the author of “The Creative Problem Solver’s Toolbox: A Complete Course In The Art Of Creating Solutions To Problems Of Any Kind” and inventor of the VoteFair Ranking election method.
-You can take a look at his amazingly helpful book at Democracy Chronicles Bookstore.
+- Richard Fobes is the author of “The Creative Problem Solver’s Toolbox: A Complete Course in The Art Of Creating Solutions To Problems Of Any Kind” and inventor of the VoteFair Ranking election method.

 - Sanjay Uttam has over 10 years of experience developing cutting edge technology solutions for numerous financial, telecom, and digital media companies.
 Sanjay was previously Development Manager at Everyday Health, where he was responsible for the creation of software development strategies as well as the management of on and offshore technical teams.
 Prior to that, he was a .NET Developer and Technology Analyst at TheMarkets.com, Time Warner, and Verizon Wireless.
 Sanjay holds a Bachelor’s Degree in Computer Science from Johnson and Wales University and a Master’s degree in Information Systems from Stevens Institute of Technology.